Home builders feel great about the future of U.S. housing.

 Home builders would beg to differ.

-Today, builder sentiment reads a healthy 65, down just 2 points from a strong 67 in January.
+Today, builder sentiment reads a healthy 70, up 2 points from a strong 68 in April.

 The report signals continued strength in the housing market.

-In the NAHB Housing Market Index, 50 is the inflection point in the index between "good" conditions and "poor" ones; and February's reading marks the thirty-second straight month in which the HMI has logged north of 50.
+In the NAHB Housing Market Index, 50 is the inflection point between "good" conditions and "poor" conditions; and May's reading marks the thirty-fifth straight month in which the HMI has logged north of the midpoint.

 Buoyed by low mortgage rates and big demand from buyers, home builders believe today's housing market is solidly in positive territory.

-Home buyers who have been on the sidelines should consider buying before the rush of spring 2017.
-February's HMI indicates the market will be strong the first half of 2017 and perhaps beyond.Click to see today's rates (Apr 29th, 2017)
+Home buyers who have been on the sidelines should consider buying before the rush of summer 2017.
+May's HMI indicates the market will be strong the last half of 2017 and perhaps beyond.Click to see today's rates (May 26th, 2017)

 The NAHB Housing Market Index is a composite survey.
 Its results are based on three distinct questions posed to home builder trade group members.